If you are a Cool Girl, you are a woman who pretends to be chill even when you are hurt and uncomfortable.

 You pretend you don’t care even when you care very deeply.

-The desire to be seen as “chill” and “unbothered” even when we’re most definitely bothered is strong and nowhere is this more evident than in the world of modern dating.
+Women with the Cool Girl syndrome want others to see them as “chill” and “unbothered” even when they most definitely are bothered.
+Nowhere is this more evident than in the world of modern dating.

 The good news is that being the Cool Girl is absolutely optional.

-You can learn to become more comfortable with setting standards for yourself (and upholding them!) and be your authentic self – regardless of whether you get someone else’s approval or not.
+You can learn to set standards and be your authentic self – regardless of whether you get someone else’s approval or not.

 The Origins Of The Cool Girl